 This Court struck down that statute in Klein.
 The Court held that Congress's action was not a valid "exercise of the acknowledged power of Congress to make exceptions and prescribe regulations to the appellate power" of the Supreme Court.
 Klein, 80 U.S. (13 Wall.) at 146.
-Even though Congress may have broad power to restrict this Court's appellate jurisdiction,4 Chief Justice Chase wrote that Congress may not "prescribe rules of decision to the Judicial Department. ... in cases pending before it."
-Id.
-Under the statute, "the court is forbidden to give the effect to evidence which, in its own judgment, such evidence should have, and is directed to give it an effect precisely opposite."
-Id. at 147.
-By so requiring, "Congress has inadvertently passed the limit which separates the legislative from the judicial power."
-Id.
-Finally, the Court also suggested that by impairing the effect of a presidential pardon, the law "infring[ed] the constitutional power of the Executive."
-Id.
+Even though Congress may have broad power to restrict this Court's appellate jurisdiction, Chief Justice Chase wrote that Congress may not "prescribe rules of decision to the Judicial

-Authority to Shape the Jurisdiction of the Federal Courts, in Federal Courts Stories 106 (Vicki C. Jackson & Judith Resnik eds., 2009).
+4 See generally Wasserman, supra note 2, at 59-63; Amanda L. Tyler, The Story of Klein: The Scope of Congress's Authority to Shape the Jurisdiction of the Federal Courts, in Federal Courts Stories 106 (Vicki C. Jackson & Judith Resnik eds., 2009).

-4 The Court had decided Ex parte McCardle, 74 U.S. (7 Wall.)
-506 (1869), only three years previously.
+5 The Court had decided Ex parte McCardle, 74 U.S. (7 Wall.)
+506 (1869), only three years earlier.